 Small schools with strong ecosystems of support

 Students flourish in small schools where they are supported and known well, and ILA students learn in small classrooms where teaching and tutoring are tailored to their learning profiles and individual learning modalities.
-ILA students build durable, meaningful relationships with peers and adults through a multi-year advisory program that supports the social, emotional and academic well-being of each student from enrollment through graduation.
-Parents, family, community members, mentors, coaches and others all play an important role in a student’s development and participate continually in the ILA school community.
+ILA students build durable, meaningful relationships with peers and adults, and parents, family, community members, mentors, coaches and others all play an important role in a student’s development and participate continually in the ILA school community.

 evidence-based teaching, learning and assessment